Immunogenicity: In silico screening

 T cell epitope content, which is one of the factors that contributes to the risk of immunogenicity can now be measured relatively accurately using in silico tools.
 Immunoinformatics algorithms for identifying T-cell epitopes are now being applied to triage protein therapeutics into higher risk and low risk categories.
 These categories refer to assessing and analyzing whether an immunotherapy or vaccine will cause unwanted immunogenicity.

 One approach is to parse protein sequences into overlapping nonamer (that is, 9 amino acid) peptide frames, each of which is then evaluated for binding potential to each of six common class I HLA alleles that "cover" the genetic backgrounds of most humans worldwide.
 By calculating the density of high-scoring frames within a protein, it is possible to estimate a protein's overall "immunogenicity score".
 In addition, sub-regions of densely packed high scoring frames or "clusters" of potential immunogenicity can be identified, and cluster scores can be calculated and compiled.

 Using this approach, the clinical immunogenicity of a novel protein therapeutics can be calculated.
 Consequently, a number of biotech companies have integrated in silico immunogenicity into their pre-clinical process as they develop new protein drugs.

+Prediction methods

+Sequence-based methods

+Prime, NetMHCpan, MHCnuggets, MHCflurry, DeepNeo, and BigMHC are among the most popular methods to predict peptide-MHC immunogenicity from protein amino acid sequences.
+They essentially parse the protein sequences as text data, using 1-dimensional convolutional neural networks, recurrent neural networks, or Transformer models.

+Structure-based methods

+NeoaPred is a structure-based approach that predicts immunogenicity from structural information.
+It primarily focuses on cancer neoantigens since it requires mutant–wild-type pairs for immunogenicity prediction.

+Multimodal methods

+ImmunoStruct is a multimodal deep learning approach to immunogenicity prediction that fuses information from peptide–MHC sequence, structure, and biochemical properties.
+Rather than treating protein sequences as text alone, it combines complementary representations of the data to model interactions relevant to antigen presentation and T cell recognition.
+ImmunoStruct has demonstrated strong predictive performances on infectious disease epitopes (IEDB dataset) and human cancer neoepitopes (CEDAR dataset), and is generalizable to SARS-CoV-2 epitopes and cancer survival prediction.
+Its multimodal attention mechanism allows the model to differentially weight sequence, structural, and biochemical features for individual peptides, enabling analysis of structural determinants and peptide–MHC interactions associated with immunogenicity.